websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 > Subscription Required

-Liferay Commerce Enterprise is built on Liferay DXP and requires both/active<!--w/c--> DXP and Commerce licenses for use.
+Liferay Commerce Enterprise is built on Liferay DXP and requires active DXP and Commerce licenses for use.
 Licenses are provided as XML (`.xml`) activation keys that must be copied to your DXP instance's `deploy` folder to activate Commerce Enterprise features.
 If you've already [purchased](https://www.liferay.com/contact-sales) a Commerce subscription, then you can obtain your activation key as a download in one of the following ways:

 * Open a [Help Center](https://liferay-support.zendesk.com/agent/) ticket with the *Activation Key/Project Administration* component.